 - When the property is empty, utilities and services

-Most certainly, yes - otherwise you may find your insurance is invalid.
-Should you need it, we are able to offer competitive alternative Buildings and Contents insurance cover.
+Most certainly, yes.
+If you don't, you may find your insurance is invalid.
+We are able to offer competitive alternative Buildings and Contents insurance cover should you need it.
 Please ask our staff for further details.

-The maintenance and upkeep of the garden is usually the responsibility of the Tenant.
-However, should you have a particularly large garden or any precious plants then it may be advisable to arrange for a gardener - the cost of which should be incorporated in the rental value.
+The maintenance and upkeep of the garden is usually the responsibility of the tenant.
+However, should you have a particularly large garden or any precious plants, then it may be advisable to arrange for a gardener.
+The cost of this should be incorporated into the rental value.

 It is advisable to provide the materials for maintaining your garden even if the property is unfurnished.